UE and VR Development Technical Notes

 "C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64\UnrealVersionSelector.exe" /editor "%1"

-Next, open C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64 and set UnrealVersionSelector.exe to run with administrator privileges (right-click - properties - compatibility - run this program as an administrator).
+Then go to C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64 and set UnrealVersionSelector.exe to run with administrator privileges (right-click - Properties - Compatibility - Run this program as an administrator).

 GamePlay

-Saved Directory of Project Packaged in Shipping Mode
+UE Saved Directory When Packing in Shipping Mode

-However, for games packaged in Shipping mode, the Saved directory is not located in the target packed directory.
-Instead, it is found in C:/User/%username%/AppData/Local/ProjectName, where ProjectName is replaced by your project name.
+However, with Shipping packaging, the Saved directory will not be located in the target directory but instead in C:/User/%username%/AppData/Local/ProjectName, with ProjectName replaced by your project name.

-For more information about UE packing, you can refer to UE’s documentation:
+For more about UE packaging, you can check the UE documentation:

-The CharacterMovementComponent has automatic obstacle avoidance functionality, and you just need to enable UseRVOAvoidance.
+CharacterMovementComponent has an automatic avoidance function; you just need to enable UseRVOAvoidance.

-However, remember to disable RVO avoidance after the character’s death to avoid issues with monsters attempting to avoid obstacles in open spaces.
+However, remember to disable the RVO obstacles after the character dies; otherwise, it will lead to issues where monsters avoid obstacles on open ground.

 You can use SetAvoidanceEnable to disable it.

-The bow required for VR should be a SkeleMesh, with the root bone located at the grabbing position (ideally at the grip center of the bow).
-Additionally, for easier calculations, the model’s orientation is required to be as shown below:
+The bow needed for VR should be a SkeleMesh, with the root bone point located at the gripping position (preferably at the center of the bow), and for computation convenience, the model direction should follow the requirement below:

-This orientation is for simplifying the rotation calculations when a VR player grabs the bow:
+This is to facilitate the calculation of the rotation when the VR player grabs the bow:

-When drawing the bow, the hand holding the bow provides the Roll rotation, while Pitch and Yaw are provided by the rotation required for the hand holding the bow to look at the hand pulling the bow.
+When drawing the bow, the hand gripping the bow provides Roll rotation, while Pitch and Yaw are provided by the rotation needed for the hand gripping the bow to look at the hand drawing the bow.

-Furthermore, the model origin of the arrow should be at the tail of the fletching:
+Additionally, the model origin of the arrow should be at the tail of the arrow fletching:

 1